-• Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible, for example by opening windows and doors.
+Ensure ventilation systems operate properly and increase circulation of outdoor air as much as possible.
 Do not open windows and doors if doing so poses a safety or health risk (e.g., risk of falling, triggering asthma symptoms) to children using the facility.
-Accommodations may be needed for inner classrooms which do not have access to windows.